-This 1-day course is an introduction to the emerging technology of Distributed Temperature Sensing (DTS) and an historic look the need for DTS and its usage to date.
+This course is an introduction to the emerging technology of Distributed Temperature Sensing (DTS), and a historic look at the reasons behind the need for DTS and its usage to date.
 The course looks at how DTS technology has been applied and the reasons behind applying this technology.
-Such systems have found application in high-cost horizontal and multilateral wells where re-entry with a logging tool is difficult, if not impossible.
+Such systems have found application in high-cost horizontal and multilateral wells where reentry with a logging tool is difficult if not impossible.
 A hands-on demonstration is included in the class.
-Topics include:

 - Fiber-optic technology for DTS measurements

 - Application and interpretation of DTS in oil and gas wells